Stone Canyon Reservoir: In fiction

 The reservoir has been used as a setting in movies and novels.
 In 1974, the reservoir was used as a location for the movie Chinatown.
 Page one of the first galley proofs of Irving Wallace's 1974 novel The Fan Club is set overlooking Stone Canyon Reservoir.
 Page two of Sunset Express, a 1996 detective novel by Robert Crais, is set by the reservoir.

 Overlook

-The 55-mile-long Mulholland Scenic Parkway and Corridor is one of the most famous thoroughfares in the US and includes the 24 mi of Mulholland Drive, which passes through the City of Los Angeles.
+The 55-mile-long Mulholland Scenic Parkway and Corridor is one of the most famous thoroughfares in the United States and includes the 24 mi of Mulholland Drive, which passes through the City of Los Angeles.
 This drive was constructed in 1924 with the objective of providing a scenic panorama of the mountains, beaches and reservoirs along its winding route.
 In 1994, the Stone Canyon Reservoir Overlook was developed on the south side of Mulholland Drive.
 Funds for this facility were provided by the California Department of Transportation Environmental Enhancement and Mitigation Grant Program.